An American Tail: Plot

-In 1885 Shostka, Russia, the Mousekewitzes are a Russian-Jewish family of mice who live with a human family named Moskowitz.
+In 1885 Shostka, Russian Empire, the Mousekewitzes are a Russian-Jewish family of mice who live with a human family named Moskowitz.
 While celebrating Hanukkah, Papa gives his kashket to his son, Fievel, and tells him about the United States, a country in which he believes there are no cats.
 The celebration is interrupted when a battery of Cossacks ride through the village square in an anti-Semitic arson attack and their cats attack the village mice.
 The Moskowitz home, along with that of the Mousekewitzes, is destroyed, while Fievel narrowly escapes from the cats.
 They flee the village in search of a better life.

 In Hamburg, Germany, the Mousekewitzes board a tramp steamer, setting sail for New York City.
-All the mice aboard are ecstatic at the process of going to America, believing that there are "no cats" there.
+All the mice aboard are ecstatic at the prospect of going to America, believing that there are "no cats" there.
 During a thunderstorm on their journey, Fievel finds himself separated from his family and washed overboard.
 Thinking that he has died, they proceed to the city as planned, though they become depressed at his loss.

 However, Fievel floats to New York in a bottle and, after a pep talk from a French pigeon named Henri, decides to look for his family.
-He encounters a giant rat conman Warren T. Rat, who sells him to a sweatshop.
+He encounters conman Warren T. Rat, who sells him to a sweatshop.
 He escapes with Tony Toponi, a street-smart Italian mouse, and they join up with Bridget, an Irish mouse trying to rouse her fellow mice to fight the cats.
-When a gang of them called the Mott Street Maulers attacks a mouse marketplace, the immigrant mice learn that the tales of a cat-free country are not true.
+When a cat gang called the Mott Street Maulers attacks a mouse marketplace, the immigrant mice learn that the tales of a cat-free country are not true; and that Warren T. Rat is demanding payment for protection from them.

 Bridget takes Fievel and Tony to see Honest John, an alcoholic politician who knows the city's voting mice.
 However, he is unable to help Fievel search for his family, as they have not yet registered to vote.
 Led by the rich Gussie Mausheimer, the mice hold a rally to decide what to do about the cats.
 Warren is extorting them all for protection that he never provides.
 No one knows what to do about it until Fievel whispers a plan to Gussie.
 Although his family also attends, they stand well in the back of the audience, and they are unable to recognize Fievel onstage with her.